bamidev/browser-window/README.md

 ## Getting Started

-Click [here](./docs/getting-started) for a manual on how to set up everything to use Browser Window.
+Click [here](./docs/GETTING-STARTED.md) for a manual on how to set up everything to be able to use Browser Window.

 ## License